To land a data analytics role, your resume must spotlight technical expertise, measurable business outcomes, and persuasive data storytelling.

 Why this CV works

-- The first thing recruiters/hiring managers will notice when reading your revenue reporting data analyst CV is whether the essential qualifications to perform the job adequately are present.
+- The first thing recruiters/hiring managers will notice when reading your revenue reporting data analyst resume is whether the fundamental qualifications to perform the job adequately are present.
+Your resume should be formulated specifically to target the list of requirements from the company job description.

 Why this CV works